LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

       D      door (Solaris)
 ```

-Beyond file types though this is all the user can see.
+The actual implementation of file operations is abstracted away, and the program just has to worry about handling.
 The kernel will handle what drivers are used for the file.
-A little peek into how the drivers are specified is under linux/fs.h. (probably under /usr/src/\[linux header version\]/include/linux/fs.h)
+A little peek into how the drivers are specified is under linux/fs.h. (under /usr/src/\[linux header version\]/include/linux/fs.h)
 The kernel will define what operations are available with the file_operations struct.
-It looks something like this
+It looks something like this.
 ```
 /* this is not the complete structure */ struct file_operations {